 Though not a heroine, Sayuri Kurata from Kanon tends to say "ho-e?" in addition to her more usual "ahaha."
 Whether or not this is influenced by Sakura from Cardcaptor Sakura is unclear; although, due to Sakura's Genki Girl personality, her ho-es are usually much more verbal.

-Nagisa Furukawa in CLANNAD is also fond of ending her sentences with desu~.
+Nagisa Furukawa is fond of ending her sentences with desu~.

 Also used for a Deconstruction which is then Played for Laughs: Tomoya suggests that Sunohara says 'and a toilet seat cover' at the end of every sentences.
-Sunohara did so, but in the end, frustratedly complain that it's ruining every of serious sentences he's saying.
+Sunohara did so, but in the end, frustratedly complain that it's ruining every serious sentences that he'd say.